SungHoHong2/Ceph-Experiment/Experiments/FAST_new_design/9_fuse.md

 - [ ] modify the cache-miss
 - [ ] change the capitals of the variables to non-capitals
 - [ ] develop the POSIX replica
+- [ ] refine version for the progress chart

 **Jumbo Frames**
 https://software.intel.com/en-us/articles/jumbo-frames-in-open-vswitch-with-dpdk